St Mary Woolnoth

 St Mary Woolnoth is an Anglican church in the City of London, located on the corner of Lombard Street and King William Street near Bank junction.
 The present building is one of the Queen Anne Churches, designed by Nicholas Hawksmoor.
-The parish church continues to be actively used for services, with Holy Communion every Tuesday.
+The parish church continues to be used for services, with Holy Communion every Tuesday.
 St Mary Woolnoth lies in the ward of Langbourn.